xamarin/xamarin-android/Documentation/guides/DynamicFeatures.md

 Data `AndroidDynamicFeature` allows the build system to pick up project references which are "features".

+As part of the build system all `Features` will include a `Reference` to the main application `Assembly`.
+So there is no need to add any `PackageReference` items to any NuGet which is already being used by main app.

 _NOTE: The above is really important.
 Without these changes the Dynamic Feature build system will NOT work._